diglactic/laravel-breadcrumbs/README.md

 FAQ
 ---

-### Why is there no Breadcrumbs::resource() method?
+### Why is there no `Breadcrumbs::resource()` method?

-A few people have suggested adding `Breadcrumbs::resource()` to match [`Route::resource()`](https://laravel.com/docs/8.x/controllers#resource-controllers), but no-one has come up with a good implementation that (a) is flexible enough to deal with translations, nested resources, etc., and (b) isn't overly complex as a result.
+A few people have suggested adding `Breadcrumbs::resource()` to match [`Route::resource()`](https://laravel.com/docs/8.x/controllers#resource-controllers), but no one has come up with a good implementation that a) is flexible enough to deal with translations, nested resources, etc., and b) isn't overly complex as a result.

-Personally I don't think there is a good all-round solution, so instead I recommend adding your own using `Breadcrumbs::macro()`.
-Here's a starting point:
+You can always create your own using `Breadcrumbs::macro()`.
+Here's a good starting point:

 ```php
 Breadcrumbs::macro('resource', function ($name, $title) {